ember-learn/ember-blog/source/2020-08-28-the-ember-times-issue-162.md

 Be kind,

-Anne-Greeth van Herwijnen, Chris Ng, the crowd and the Learning Team
+Anne-Greeth van Herwijnen, Chris Ng, Isaac Lee, the crowd and the Learning Team